brandur/sorg/content/passages-drafts/004-roatan.md

 ## Roatan (#roatan)

-I had a bit of a Grand Budapest hotel experience (“quote TODO”), which up until then, was something that I didn’t think happened in real life.
+I had a bit of a _Grand Budapest Hotel_ experience [1], which up until then, was something that I didn’t think happened in real life.
 It was low season, and aside from me, the hotel and grounds were almost empty.
 I’d show up in the morning for dive expeditions, and I’d be the sole passenger in the sole boat that went out for the day (out of a fleet of ~nine.
 A great recipe for seeing marine life (divemasters have little else to do except keep an eye out), and also weird in some ways — with no one else to pay attention to, our boat's deck hand would assemble every piece of my equipment, proceed to put that equipment _onto me_, and then led me over the side of the boat like a show pony.
 Convenient, but in the way that being a doted on five-year old is convenient.

 ![The Seagrape's dock](/assets/images/passages/004-roatan/dock@2x.jpg)